TRNS5111 Translation Studies Professional Placement

 - This unit provides opportunities for students to apply their translation knowledge and skills in an authentic work environment.
 They develop their understanding of the role of the professional translator as a member of a team, paying special attention to ethical, linguistic and technological challenges.
 Under the guidance of the unit coordinator, and as future professionals, students are expected to find their own work placement.
 They can also be directed to potential hosts in Australia or in the countries of their other language such as translation agencies, universities, chambers of commerce, local companies, newspapers or non-for-profit organisations.

-- Students are able to (1) develop practical in-depth communication skills for their future careers as bilingual professionals; (2) critically reflect on their role as a professional translators; and (3) achieve language competence equivalent to HSK Level 9 (Chinese Proficiency Test) or IELTS Band 8 (International English Language Testing System) in the respective target language.
+- Students are able to (1) apply ethical and professional conduct under real-life conditions; (2) develop practical in depth communication skills for their future careers as bilingual professionals; (3) critically reflect on their role as a professional translators; and (4) achieve higher language competence in their language pair.

 Supplementary assessment is not available in this unit.